shikhirsingh/transcribe-m4a-to-text/README.md

 # Audio Transcription Script

-This bash script will take a m4a file which and convert it to a txt file which contains the transcription
+This bash script will take a .m4a audio file and convert it to a .txt file which contains the transcription.
+This could be useful for a variety of transcription scenarios.

 ## Overview